 Hot oil treatments were once known as a miracle treatment for damaged hair.
 Today there are so many remedies you can use, however, the same results are not produced.
 Doing a hot oil treatment is very beneficial, especially if it’s done once per week.

 What is a hot oil treatment & does it work?

 There are many things you can do for your hair that aren’t very good for it, such as perms and boxed hair dye, however doing a hot oil treatment on natural hair is very beneficial in multiple facets.
 Hot oil treatments have been a common solution for those of us with split ends, dry hair, and damaged hair.
 The heat from the oil opens the cuticle of the hair follicle and allows moisture to infiltrate the shaft of your hair.
 This is especially important for people with naturally dry hair.

 One of the first things that may come to your mind here is “my hair is already so oily, what would I need this for” or maybe you dont know how to do a hot oil treatment?
 Hot oil treatments are good for all hair types and you may even use it to customer your mane (the hair around the back of your neck).
 The oils will take strengthening compounds and moisture and infuse them and itself to your hair.
 These oils are typically made up of a protein called keratin.
 After your treatment, you will have soft & luscious hair with those pesky split ends gone for the time being.

 The oil that you should choose for your hair really depends on what problem you’re looking to remedy with the treatment.
 Here is a list of oils and the benefits of using them:

-- Avocado oil – Dry and frizzy hair are no longer a problem after using this oil, as it is very demulcent and soothing.
+- Avocado oil – Dry and frizzy hair are no longer a problem after using this oil, as its very demulcent and soothing.